ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - b - DOM - Manipulation.md

-## Demo: append a paragraph everytime the user clicks on a button
+## Demo: append a paragraph every time the user clicks on a button

   1. Detect click event: